 Pests are categorised according to their association with the pathway, their presence or absence or regulatory status, their potential to establish or spread, and their potential for economic consequences.
-Pests associated with hazelnut in Chile listed in Appendix A were used to develop a pathway-specific pest list for rooted dormant cuttings.
+Pests associated with hazelnut in Chile listed in Appendix A were used to develop a pathway-specific pest list for dormant rooted cuttings.
 This list identifies the pathway association of pests recorded on hazelnuts and their status in Australia, their potential to establish or spread, and their potential for economic consequences.
-Pests likely to be associated with propagative material, and absent or under official control in Australia, may be capable of establishment or spread within Australia if suitable ecological and climatic conditions exist.
+Pests likely to be associated with dormant rooted cuttings, and absent or under official control in Australia, may be capable of establishment or spread within Australia if suitable ecological and climatic conditions exist.

-The quarantine pests of hazelnut rooted dormant cuttings from Chile identified in the pest categorisation are listed in Table 3.1.
-These pathogens fulfil the IPPC criteria for a quarantine pest, specifically:
+The quarantine pests of hazelnut dormant rooted cuttings from Chile identified in the pest categorisation are listed in Table 3.1.
+These pests fulfil the International Plant Protection Convention (IPPC) criteria for a quarantine pest, specifically: